LeeBRogers/arch-install-guide/README.md

 initrd  /initramfs-linux.img
 options root=UUID="UUID" quiet splash rw
 ```
+Additionally, install a secondary backup kernel and create the configuration file like the example above.
+E.g for LTS kernel, `/boot/loader/entries/arch-lts.conf` and `/boot/loader/entries/arch-lts-fallback.conf`.
+Rename `/vmlinuz-linux` to `/vmlinuz-linux-lts` and `/initramfs-linux.img` to `initramfs-linux-lts.img`.

 ### Install CPU Microcode
 Microcode provides stability and security updates for the CPU.
 They should be installed for optimal operation.
 #### For AMD CPUs: